 Watch, embed or download the video on Vimeo

 The first WordCamp was held in San Francisco three years ago, and since then dozens of WordCamps have sprung up around the world, from Vancouver to Dallas to Milan, Italy.
 It’s an amazing thing to watch and to be a part of.
-(Socialbrite and its developer have contributed a Creative Commons plug-in to the WordPress community.)JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+(Socialbrite and its developer have contributed a Creative Commons plug-in to the WordPress community.)JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.